jyn514/flower/README.md

 	- post-processing steps must never depend on a list of all files (since that would prevent us from statically constructing build.ninja).
 	- post-processing steps must not change the filename.
 	- post-processing steps must not depend on the order in which they are run.

+### limitations
+NOTE: embedded clojure can write to stderr like normal. but it cannot write to stdout, because that's used by flower for internal communication. attempts to do so will be redirected to stderr.

 ---
 # FAQ